 In today’s day and age, the use of alternative medicine is on the rise.
 People are no longer relying on *just* allopathic medicine and modern clinical treatments to solve their health problems – they are also making use to alternative treatments such as acupressure, acupuncture, etc. What’s unique today, though, is the fact that alternative methods are being used along with conventional methods along with being used on their own, which can make us say that these are now more “complimentary” than alternative, so to speak.

-It comes as no surprise, therefore, that dentistry too today uses alternative methods that eschew traditional systems and have a more broad-based approach towards healing – a process that, in a nutshell, is called holistic dentistry.
+It comes as no surprise, therefore, that general and cosmetic dentistry too today uses alternative methods that eschew traditional systems and have a more broad-based approach towards healing – a process that, in a nutshell, is called holistic dentistry.

 What is Holistic Dentistry?

 Also known as biologic dentistry, biological dentistry, unconventional dentistry, alternative dentistry, and even biocompatible dentistry, holistic dentistry is the use of alternative and complementary medicine in the field of dentistry.
 Holistic dentistry is a different kind of approach which focuses more on an individual’s dental health in context of their entire physical, emotional and spiritual health.
 While several threads of holistic dentistry exist, they are all common on some points, such as a strong opposition to using any amalgam as materials in dental fillings, adapting a non-surgical approach to gum diseases, as well as the belief that root canals actually endanger a patient’s systemic health by inadvertently spreading trapped dental bacteria in the body.
 In fact, many dentists who practice holistic healing oppose water fluoridation.
 As with all alternative medicine, it is recommended that proper research using authority references be consulted before electing dental treatment, such as American Dental Association, American Academy of Pediatric Dentistry, and CDC Oral Health.